 Medical Editor: John P. Cunha, DO, FACOEP

-Cloderm Cream, 0.1% (clocortolone pivalate) topical is used to treat the inflammation and itching caused by a number of skin conditions such as allergic reactions, eczema, and psoriasis.
-It is a topical (for the skin) corticosteroid.
-Common side effects include stinging, burning, itching, irritation, dryness, or redness at the application site when this medication is first applied to the skin.
-These effects should disappear in a few days as your body adjusts to the medication.
+Cloderm Cream, 0.1% (clocortolone pivalate) is a topical (for the skin) corticosteroid used to treat the inflammation and itching caused by a number of skin conditions such as allergic reactions, eczema, and psoriasis.
+Common side effects of Cloderm Cream include:

 Our Cloderm Cream, 0.1% (clocortolone pivalate) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.